doableware/djongo/docs/docs/creating-django-capped-models-using-mongodb.md

 ```

 As most SQL DBs do not support capped tables, Django lacks a way to define such tables during a migration.
-Djongo comes with it's own version of `manage.py` to make this happen.
+Djongo comes with it is own version of `manage.py` to make this happen.
 Switch to the root directory of your app and from the command line run:

 ```
 python -m djongo.manage migrate